sec51/twofactor/README.md

 * Built-in support for secure crypto keys generation

+* Built in encryption of the secret keys when converted to bytes, so that they can be safely transmitted over the network, or stored in a DB

 * Built-in back-off time when a user fails to authenticate more than 3 times

 * Bult-in serialization and deserialization to store the one time token struct in a persistence layer